The NY Dada Timeline

 Other Examples: Apolinére Enameled, Fountain, God,

-Jeanne Marie Bourgeois, Tu m’, L.H.O.O.Q., Da-Dandy, Rrose Sélavy, Cacodylate Eye, De Portraits, Belle Haleine,
+Jeanne Marie Bourgeois, Tu m’, L.H.O.O.Q., Da-Dandy, Rrose Sélavy, La Sainte Vierge, Tableau RastaDada, Cacodylate Eye, De Portraits, Belle Haleine,

 Cadeau (Gift)